justids/Sky-Barley/README.md

 ### File Description
 QAE_with_MLAE.ipynb: Implemented MLAE with pennylane library.
 Also we have used lightning.gpu device which uses cuQuantum SDK.
 Oracle_qoda.py: We have used QODA library to simulate quantum circuit.
+VQAE: Implemented VQAE with pennylane library.
+Also we have used lightning.gpu device which uses cuQuantum SDK.
+VQAE2: Implemented VQAE with other cost systems.